 With so much to explore in Fairfield County, why not spend the day taking your family to the Aldrich Contemporary Art Museum in Ridgefield?
 Tucked away on Main Street, the Aldrich is Connecticut’s only museum dedicated to contemporary art.
 It's on our list of 120 Things to do With Your Kids in Connecticut Before They Grow Up and for good reason.
 The Aldrich is in a beautiful setting, offering exhibitions, artist talks, family programming, and classes.
 I recently took my kids to the Aldrich for the day and we loved walking through the exhibitions, making crafts together and checking out the town of Ridgefield when we were done.
 The museum is located just 2 blocks from Ridgefield's wonderful shops and restaurants, so I've also got some great suggestions for family-friendly restaurants, sweet treats and even a historic tavern museum for you to explore.
 With all of these things within walking distance of each other, you can bet the Aldrich Contemporary Art Museum makes a great destination for a day trip.

 The Aldrich is a non-collecting museum, which means there is no permanent collection and the exhibits are always changing.
 Founded in 1964, the museum is dedicated to the work of contemporary artists, offering space to show works and provoke creative thought and conversation about art, society and culture.
 In addition to the main museum, there is a building called the "Old Hundred" which was built in 1783 and once housed the Ridgefield's first post office, a two acre outdoor exhibition space, and a 100 seat performance space.
 Whether or not you feel drawn to modern art, this museum can challenge your kids to think about what makes something art and how these pieces might relate to their own experiences.
-The current exhibition is dedicated to the museum’s 50th anniversary, where among the installations, you'll find interesting artifacts, letters, videos and photos from the museum’s past.
-There are fascinating installations by contemporary artists which include large, leaning sheets of steel which catch beautiful reflections of light and space in each dent and bend, poems written on large ovals of bent wood which can only be read if you walk around each piece in a tight circle, and a paint covered piano that was used to make the prints on the gallery walls surrounding it.
-I really liked to learn about each artist and the experiences which led to the art they created.
 The museum has a number of exhibition spaces on two levels, with tall, bright windows overlooking the beautiful gardens.

-One of the best things about the Aldrich is their extensive family programming.
-One program, called Family Art Experiences, is offered on every third Saturday of the month.
-Artists host these sessions and families create works tailored to the theme of the day and specific age groups in each session (ages 2-5 or 6-10) They also offer a program on (most) Tuesdays called Aldrich Discovers, which is another opportunity to work with materials alongside artists that relate to the current exhibitions.
-The education studio is on the first floor of the museum and is open for drop-ins on the weekends.
-It's well stocked with craft supplies like glue guns, egg cartons, paint and pipe cleaners.
+One of the best things about the Aldrich is their extensive family programming called the Creative Family.
+Every third Saturday of the month an artists host these sessions and families create works tailored to the theme of the day.
+They also offer a wide variety of programming and camps on school holidays and summer break which is another opportunity to work with materials alongside artists that relate to the current exhibitions.
+The education studio is on the first floor of the museum and is well stocked with craft supplies like glue guns, egg cartons, paint and pipe cleaners.
 Children and caregivers can make an exhibition-related craft or create something totally original.
 When kids sit down and create their own masterpieces based on what they just saw, it's a great way to process and connect with contemporary art (or any art, for that matter).
 These programs are fantastic and completely free with the price of admission.

 One word of caution: like any museum, the Aldrich can be a challenging place to visit if you have kids who like to touch everything they see or run everywhere they go.
 Contemporary artists sometimes place their works in the center of the gallery space or create installation pieces using materials that are familiar to children, such as a piano and upholstered chair in the current exhibition.
 You'll find museum volunteers in each gallery, and besides their wealth of knowledge about the artwork (ask them questions!) they are also there to watch over the installations and make sure nobody accidentally bumps into the artwork.
 Try not to be put off by their watchful eyes or the fact that they might stand near you when you enter a gallery space with your kids.
 It's their job to protect artwork and visitors alike.
 Just remember that this museum offers free admission to children and tons of family programming for a reason, they really do want to share the experience of contemporary art with everyone.